Dublin landmarks

 2 College Green, Foster Place entrance, Tel.
 (01) 661 5922 line 2265, 10.00am – 16.00pm Mon – Fri, closed Bank Holidays, House of Lords 10.30am Tues.

-The building was built as Ireland's first Parliament building.
+The building was built as Ireland's first parliament building.
 The central part was the work of Edward Lovett Pearce, who began construction in 1728 and completed it in 1739.
-Nothing is left of it today, as this part burned down in 1792.
-However, the House of Lords still exists.
-Inside are tapestries from 1733 depicting the Battle of the Boyne River and the Siege of Londonderry.
-The coffered ceiling, the crystal chandelier from 1788 and the oak mantel, which was designed by Indigo Jones, are worth seeing.
-You can also see the staff of office from 1765, which the descendants of the last speaker sold.
+Nothing remains today as this part burned down in 1792.
+The House of Lords, however, still exists.
+It contains tapestries from 1733 depicting the Battle of the Boyne River and the Siege of Londonderry.
+The coffered ceiling, the crystal chandelier from 1788 and the oak mantelpiece, which was designed by Indigo Jones, are worth seeing.
+You can also see the staff of office from 1765, which was sold by the descendants of the last speaker.

-The southern facade consists of a portico flanked by two wings.
+The south facade consists of a colonnade flanked by two wings.
 Above the entrance there are statues representing Hibernia, Loyalty and Commerce.
-James Gandon added the east wing in 1785.
-The West Wing dates from 1797.
-After the Dissolution of Parliament, the Bank of Ireland bought and remodeled the building.
+The east wing was added by James Gandon in 1785.
+The west wing dates from 1797.
+After the dissolution of Parliament, the Bank of Ireland bought the building and remodeled it.

-In front of the bench on College Green is a statue of Henry Grattan, a leading figure in the old Parliament.
+In front of the bench on College Green there is also a statue of Henry Grattan, a leading figure of the old Parliament.

 Trinity College